-15631.
-On recount, ballots may be challenged for incompleteness, ambiguity, or other defects, in accordance with the following procedure:

-(a) The person challenging the ballot shall state the reason for the challenge.

-(b) The official counting the ballot shall count it as he or she believes proper and then set it aside with a notation as to how it was counted.

-(c) The elections official shall, before the recount is completed, determine whether the challenge is to be allowed.
-The decision of the election's official is final.

-- 15632.
-In lieu of the returns as reported in the official canvass, upon completion of the recount showing that a different candidate was nominated or elected, that a different presidential slate of electors received a plurality of the votes, or that a measure was defeated instead of approved or approved instead of defeated, there shall be entered the result of the recount in each precinct affected, which result shall, for all purposes thereafter, be the official returns of those precincts for the office, slates of presidential electors, or measure are not voted on statewide, the results of any recount which is not completed by counting the votes in each and every precinct in the jurisdiction within which votes were cast on the candidates for the office, on the slates of electors, or on the measure in question shall be declared null and void.
-If the office, slates of presidential electors, or measure worde on statewide, the results of any recounted each vote cast Statewide for the office, slates, or measure. - 15633.
+- 15631.
+On recount, ballots may be challenged for incompleteness, ambiguity, or other defects, in accordance with the following procedure: - (a) The person challenging the ballot shall state the reason for the challenge. - (b) The official counting the ballot shall count it as he or she believes proper and then set it aside with a notation as to how it was counted. - (c) The elections official shall, before the recount is completed, determine whether the challenge is to be allowed.
+The decision of the election's official is final. - 15632.
+In lieu of the returns as reported in the official canvass, upon completion of the recount showing that a different candidate was nominated or elected, that a different presidential slate of electors received a plurality of the votes, or that a measure was defeated instead of approved or approved instead of defeated, there shall be entered the result of the recount in each precinct affected, which result shall, for all purposes thereafter, be the official returns of those precincts for the office, slates of presidential electors, or measure involved in the recount.
+If the office, slates of presidential electors, or measure are not voted on statewide, the results of any recount which is not completed by counting the votes in each and every precinct in the jurisdiction within which votes were cast on the candidates for the office, on the slates of electors, or on the measure in question shall be declared null and void.
+If the office, slates of presidential electors, or measure are voted on statewide, the results of any recount will be declared null and void where there is not recounted each vote cast Statewide for the office, slates, or measure. - 15633.
 A copy of the results of any recount conducted pursuant to this chapter shall be posted conspicuously in the office of the elections official.